 HUD foreclosures are sold through a bidding process.
 You must hire a licensed real estate agent to assist you with this.
 There's an offer period during which sealed bids are accepted.
-All offers submitted are opened at the end of this period; HUD usually accepts the highest bid or the bid that brings them the highest net.
+All offers submitted are opened at the end of this period; HUD usually accepts the highest bid or the one that brings the highest net.

 Bids are opened as they're received if the home remains unsold after the initial period.
 HUD homes are available only to those who wish to buy them as their primary residences during the initial offering.
 But investors are permitted to bid if an owner-occupant doesn't do so during the initial bidding process.

 Your agent will be notified if your bid is accepted.
 You'll then be given a settlement date, usually anywhere from 30 to 60 days from the date of your accepted contract.
 HUD pays real estate brokers an industry-standard commission for facilitating the sale of its homes.
 The selling agent must insert specific wording into the contract to confirm that HUD will pay their commission.

 Don't Skip the Home Inspection

 Home inspections are recommended for any home purchase.
 This is especially true for foreclosures.
 You should have a HUD foreclosure property inspected, if only for your peace of mind, before making an offer.
 It will help you determine a bidding price, especially if repairs are required.
 It can also tell you whether the home is something you want to get involved with.